-Last updated: July 7, 2021
+Last updated: August 13, 2021

 Effective June 30, 2021, Governor Kate Brown issued Executive Order No. 21-15, lifting most health and safety restrictions set in place to address the COVID-19 pandemic.
-More details are available in this June 25, 2021, news release from the Governor's Office.
+However, effective August 13, 2021, an indoor mask requirement has been re-instated.

-While most restrictions are now eliminated or advisory, there are still some guidelines libraries should continue following.
-Those guidelines, along with relevant changes resulting from the executive order, are described in this document.
+In addition, there are still some guidelines libraries should continue following.
+Those guidelines, along with relevant changes resulting from the reinstated indoor mask requirement, are described in this document.
 Most of the linked documents below were issued by the Oregon Health Authority (OHA).